RezaT4795/Zebble.Sharing/README.md

 ![logo]

-A Zebble plugin for sharing in Zebble application.
+A plugin for using native sharing functionality in Zebble application.

 [![NuGet](https://img.shields.io/nuget/v/Zebble.Sharing.svg?label=NuGet)](https://www.nuget.org/packages/Zebble.Sharing/)

-> This plugin make you able to set clipboard and share somthing in an easy way on Android, IOS, and UWP platforms in Zebble Apps.
+> This plugin make you able to set clipboard and share something in an easy way on Android, iOS, and UWP platforms in Zebble Apps.

 <br>